-The Definitive Guide to iOS emulation
+The Definitive Guide to iOS/iPadOS emulation

 As of April 2024, Apple has allowed emulation as long as they don't use JIT.
 This has opened up the floodgates to a technology that virtually every other modern platform in existence allows.
 Emulation can be used for many things, but gaming is the most popular use case for average users, and thus, this guide will focus entirely on gaming.

 This guide is a living guide and is in the process of being built out.
 The goal is to demystify iOS emulation and make it accessible.
+Thanks to the r/EmulationOniOS community.

 Also available in video!